drivet/website/content/blog/blogging/emacs-pelican-workflow.md

 partly because I think it might be useful to the (undoubtedly tiny) cross section of people who use both Emacs and Pelican, but mostly so that I have something to refer back to when the need arises.

+Note that this blog entry does not cover things like actually setting up your Pelican blog.
+It also doesn't cover my reasons for using Pelican in the first place; for that, feel free to peruse my other [blog entry][16] on the subject.

 ## Projectile and Version Control